HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 18 Best Large Indoor Plants For your Home

-Bigger Houseplants are Just Better (Sometimes)
+Bigger Houseplants Are Just Better (Sometimes)

 Lots of small houseplants clustered together can look really great, especially for collectors trying to create a lush indoor jungle.
 But sometimes, all you want is just one or two large indoor plants in your home and that's cool too.